Crafting Orders and Recrafting Guide for Dragonflight

 Placing a Crafting Order

-To place a order you need to go and talk to a NPC at one of said locations above.
+To place an order, you need to go and talk to an NPC at one of said locations above.
 Doing so will open up a fairly easy interface which allows you to filter for various items which can be crafted.
 These items can vary from Soulbound gear, all the way down to various Battle Pets.

 3.2.1.